The Real Adventures of Jonny Quest: Marketing

 Terry Bisson and others working under the alias "Brad Quentin" produced 11 original novellas featuring adventure and virtual reality themes.
 Critics appreciated that the books may have drawn kids to reading, especially those interested in technology.
+The books credited Gregory Benford as the scientific advisor for the show, and each novella featured an epilogue by him speculating about future technological developments.
+The novellas made use of the first season's designs in their cover and interior art.
 Only certain comics and coloring books used season two's designs, such as Dark Horse's Countdown to Chaos, featuring General Vostok.
 Turner did not market the show again until April 2004, when Warner Home Video released the episodes "Escape to Questworld" and "Trouble on the Colorado" as TV Premiere DVD: The Real Adventures of Jonny Quest on MiniDVD.

 Cover-up at Roswell

 Virgin Sound and Vision produced an adventure game for the series named Cover-Up At Roswell, released in August 1996.
 Known as Escape from Quest World in development, Roswell cost $1 million to make.
 Virgin handled all marketing, sales, and distribution; Turner cross-promoted.
-Developers recycled fifty minutes of footage and art from six season one episodes to construct a new story about the Quest family gathering alien artifacts and saving an extraterrestrial from autopsy at The Pentagon.
+Developers recycled fifty minutes of footage and art from six season one episodes to construct a new story about the Quest family gathering alien artifacts and saving an extraterrestrial from autopsy at the Pentagon.
 Jeremiah Surd and the Men in Black of General Tyler plan to misuse the technology and try to hinder the Quests.
 Gameplay consists of clicking areas on images of locations to navigate paths.
 Players sometimes encounter minigames, such as guiding a diving bell away from rocks or shooting rats with a slingshot.
-Virgin designed certain segments to be viewed with packaged stereostopic Chromatek plastic glasses.
+Virgin designed certain segments to be viewed with packaged stereoscopic Chromatek plastic glasses.

-Virgin estimated the game would provide 20–25 hours of game play for adults and 80–100 hours for children.
+Virgin estimated the game would provide 20–25 hours of gameplay for adults and 80–100 hours for children.
 The season two cast provided all voices except for Michael Benyaer as Hadji and Charles Howerton as Dr. Quest.
 The game's music featured a "high-intensity orchestral sound" prone to monotony.
-One reviewer praised Roswell for "good entertainment and variety", but regretted low replay value and no modes of difficulty.
+One reviewer praised Roswell for "good entertainment and variety" but regretted low replay value and no modes of difficulty.
 Critics were divided over the puzzles, naming them both "ingenious" and "elementary".
-Peter Scisco of ComputerLife and FamilyPC's testers criticized some of the puzzles for relying on "reflexes, not logical thinking".

-Entertainment Weekly rated the game B+, naming the puzzles "unimaginative...Pac-Man rip-offs and dopey jigsaws".
-Scisco appreciated the nonviolent content and the inclusion of Jessie as a strong female character, but considered the extraterrestrial story too familiar.
-A writer from the Sydney Morning Herald warned against buying the game for easily frightened children, but recommended it for those who enjoy mental challenges.
+Peter Scisco of ComputerLife and FamilyPC's testers criticized some of the puzzles for relying on "reflexes, not logical thinking".Entertainment Weekly rated the game B+, naming the puzzles "unimaginative...Pac-Man rip-offs and dopey jigsaws".
+Scisco appreciated the nonviolent content and the inclusion of Jessie as a strong female character but considered the extraterrestrial story too familiar.
+A writer from the Sydney Morning Herald warned against buying the game for easily frightened children but recommended it for those who enjoy mental challenges.